Tort Reform: What Is It Really Costing America?

 The three main goals of tort reform were:

 - Enhance the quality of health care while controlling costs; and

 - Halt the tendency of doctors to abandon the practice of medicine and lower malpractice insurance costs

 The second goal was to decrease costs while still providing quality care.
-The idea of ‘defensive medicine’- (“unnecessary, redundant procedures”) may be motivated less by liability concerns than by the income it generates for physicians or by positive (albeit small) benefits to patients.3 New research is also finding an increase in health costs once a state passes tort restrictions not because of malpractice suits but rather because physicians are practicing riskier medicine, such as performing costly “high-risk” services or procedures.4
+The idea of ‘defensive medicine’—or “unnecessary, redundant procedures”—may be motivated less by liability concerns than by the income it generates for physicians or by positive (albeit small) benefits to patients.3 New research is also finding an increase in health care costs once a state passes tort restrictions not because of malpractice suits but rather because physicians are practicing riskier medicine, such as performing costly “high-risk” services or procedures.4

 1 Alex Mayyasi discusses how one woman’s story of personal injury was completely thrown out of context and used as a template for tort reform when it fact it tore it apart.
 Mayyasi, Alex.
 Priceonomics.
 Priceonomics.com